Slideshow7 Can't-Miss Dosas in NYC

 - A balance between tangy, fermented flavors and sweet, caramelized, nutty notes.

-- Minimal oil: the dosa batter is fat-free and shouldn't be cooked with too much oil.
-This is finger food, and shouldn't leave you with grease-slicked hands.
+- Moderate oil: the dosa batter is fat-free and shouldn't be cooked with so much oil that your hands are covered in an oil slick.

 - A flavorful filling that can stand up to the dosa and offer some soft textural contrast.